Locally Prominent Semantic Features

 For instance, processes discussed herein can use a single device or component or multiple devices or components working in combination.
 Databases and applications can get implemented on a single system or distributed across multiple systems.
 Distributed components can operate sequentially or in parallel.

-1 thought on “Locally Prominent Semantic Features”
+4 thoughts on “Locally Prominent Semantic Features”

 Great work, well done